- Category

 However, competition between different army corps over the budget and years of losses for United Shipbuilding Company (USC), the state-owned umbrella enterprise for naval construction, may hamper the construction of new warships.

-Sanctions also play their roles, since Russia’s shipbuilding industry lost most access to Western technologies and has to turn to China, which diesel engines, for instance, have proven unreliable.
+Sanctions also play their roles since Russia’s shipbuilding industry lost most access to Western technologies and has had to turn to China, whose diesel engines, for instance, have proven unreliable.

-Russia is also facing a shortage of trained shipyard manpower, as Russian dictator Vladimir Putin keeps mobilizing new troops.
+Russia also faces a shortage of trained shipyard manpower as Russian dictator Vladimir Putin keeps mobilizing new troops.

-On top of that, Crimean shipyards are not safe anymore to build new vessels.
+On top of that, Crimean shipyards are no longer safe for building new vessels.

 It’s risky for Russia to keep its unfinished boats in the occupied peninsula, as the example of the ‘Askold’ corvette shows.